Sunday, March 17, 2024

 However, persistent live MX installations are difficult to use (although better written instructions/explanations, and experience, would help), and if a persistent live installation were being used for running the PC all the time, it would be more likely to fail than would a full installation being used just for making changes and Snapshots, and if you wanted a current backup, you'd still have to make a Snapshot every time you made changes.
 You'd avoid the step of making a new NP live installation, but making NP live installations is simple and takes only about ten minutes.
 So, I'm sticking with my system of using a full installation just to make changes and Snapshots, and NP live installations made from the Snapshots to run the PC.
 But for certain applications, the flexibility of persistent MX live installations is a big advantage.

 To create the get-commands, you would use a PC to create a text-file named "get-command-1.txt" containing the basic get-command ("apt-offline get path/GPD1/apt-offline.sig -d path/GPD1/DDF," where "path" would be left empty for the time being), and move the file to the phone.
 Then, on the phone, you would install a file-manager app, such as X-plore, which allows you navigate to a directory and copy its path so that it can be pasted where required.
-Then you would navigate to a certain directory (specified in the main article in this blog) which is the optimal location for GPDs, copy its path, paste it into the aforementioned text file, and move the text file back to the PC, because it's far easier to perform the next steps on a PC, than on a phone.
+Then you would navigate to a certain directory (specified in the main article in this blog) which is the optimal location for GPDs, copy its path, paste it into the aforementioned text file, and move the text file back to the PC, because it's far easier to perform the next steps on a PC, than on a phone, or at least it was for me when using my phone.
 Then you would open the text file on the PC, insert the path into the command in two places, delete everything besides the command from the file, and make two copies of the text file (one named "get-command-2.txt" and one named "get-command-3.txt"), so that there's one file for each command, to make it easy to copy each command to a clipboard-app on the phone (I tried selecting individual commands from a single text-file on my phone, and gave up).
 Next, you would substitute the correct number into each occurrence of GPD1 in each of the copies, and you would have the required get-commands.

 If you want to install software, and it's been a while since the package index was updated, you would generate an SF for a package-index update, then use the SF in a get-op to get the package-index files.
 Then you would install them, generate an SF for the desired apps, and use that SF in a get-op.
 You might want to consider downloading package-index files on a weekly basis, if convenient, just to have fairly fresh ones on hand in case you need to install them.